LAN automation

 |

 LAN automation planning is the first step in successfully building the underlay network.
-This section explains the aspects you must plan to ensure that the Cisco LAN automation support matrix aligns with the targeted underlay network environment.
+This section explains the aspects you must consider to ensure that the Cisco LAN automation support matrix aligns with the targeted underlay network environment.

-Seed Device
+Seed device

-The PnP agent is a Cisco Catalyst switch with factory-default settings.
-The switch leverages the built-in day-0 mechanism to communicate with Cisco DNA Center and support the integrated PnP server function.
-Cisco DNA Center dynamically builds the PnP profile and configuration sets that enable complete day-0 automation.
-The following figure shows the PnP agent physical connection to the seed device.
+The PnP agent is a Cisco Catalyst switch with factory default settings.
+The switch uses the built-in day-0 mechanism to communicate with Catalyst Center and support the integrated PnP server function.
+Catalyst Center dynamically builds the PnP profile and configuration sets that enable complete day-0 automation.

-Automation Boundary
+Automation boundary

 LAN automation initiates only on directly connected neighbors.
-Consider two scenarios:

 -